fanurs/data-analysis-e15190-e14030/README.md

 **When to do unit testing?**
 * Right after installation, run all tests to see if things are working correctly.
-* After changing any codes, run all tests to check in case things that were previously working are now broken, a.k.a. regression testing. [<span style="color: red;">Important!</span>]
+* After changing any codes, run all tests to check in case things that were previously working are now broken, a.k.a. regression testing. [<b style="color: red;">Important!</b>]
 * You are also encouraged to write and run tests *while* developing the source code.
 This is often considered as the best practice, though sometimes a little too tedious.
 * Any other scenarios where you think there might be a chance to break things, i.e. server updates, conda environment updates, git merge with other collaborators, etc.